Article submission guidelines

 - Observing features explain where to find and how to view celestial objects and include sky maps, diagrams, and illustrations.
 Articles can be aimed at beginning, intermediate, or advanced observers.

-- Photography and imaging features provide how-to advice on capturing portraits of celestial objects on film or in digital format.
+- Photography and imaging features provide how-to advice on capturing portraits of celestial objects.

 - Equipment features range from product reviews to surveys of telescopes and accessories.